Head of Recruitment Solutions / Executive Director, Southeast Asia

 The project gave the institution valuable insight into where they should target their efforts in developing partnerships with Asian institutions, and saved them time and resources in developing those initial links with potential partner institutions.

-Why is it important for institutions to have a presence in China or SE Asia?
+Why is it important for institutions to have a presence in Asia?

 You can’t properly engage with some of the world’s largest and fastest growing economies at arm’s length.
 Being in-country makes a huge difference to your understanding of local contexts, shifting policy and regulatory environments as well as being better placed to reach out to potential applicants, partners and stakeholders.